CHAPTER ONE: 1640

 B. STRUCTURE AND MEMBERSHIP: Five faculty members, one of whom is a departmental administrator, are principal members.
 In addition, five other faculty members, two other departmental administrators, and three off-campus faculty members are appointed as alternate members of the board.
 In appointing members, including alternates, the Committee on Committees must ensure that the majority of the members are tenured and each of them have been employed at the UI for longer than two years.
 Since a case for dismissal is appealable to the Faculty Appeals Hearing Board, care should be taken in appointing members to both Faculty Appeals Hearing Board and Dismissal Hearings Committee.
 The term of membership is three years, with initial terms staggered to form a rotation pattern.
 The off-campus alternates will serve, in place of principal faculty members chosen by lot, when an appeal by an off-campus faculty member is to be heard.
 The other alternate members will serve, as appropriate, when a principal member is deemed to have a conflict of interest.
-Once the panel for an individual hearing has been determined, it will meet at the direction of the chair of the Faculty Appeals Hearing Board and elect its own panel chair. [rev. 7-99, 1-09, 4-11]
+Once the panel for an individual hearing has been determined, it will meet at the direction of the chair of the Faculty Appeals Hearing Board and elect its own panel chair.
+In selecting a chair, a tenured faculty member will receive priority. [rev. 7-99, 1-09, 4-11, 7-17]

 C. SPECIAL CONSIDERATION: Faculty members serving on the Faculty Appeals Hearing Board (FAHB) should take careful note of the following additional considerations and conditions for service: 1) appeals usually occur following tenure, promotion, and salary decisions in the middle of the Spring semester, 2) appeal hearings usually require a 2-4 hour time block which will require meeting on a weekday evening or Saturday to accommodate the schedules of all of the parties involved in a hearing, and 3) the term of office of a member of the FAHB ends when the last active case final report is submitted.
 Faculty members not willing to abide by these conditions should not apply for service on the Faculty Appeals Hearing Board. [add.
 7-02]